 Ruby valley trek

-Not only the Himalayan scenery but also you see Buddhist monasteries, different species of herbal plants, beautiful landscapes, ruby crystal, zinc mining, different species of birds, different wild animals such as barking deer, Ghoral, Thar, Red pandas, Tiger, Bear, snow leopard, wolf, various kinds of monkeys and musk deer.
+Not only the Himalayan view but also you see Buddhist monasteries, diverse species of herbal plants, beautiful landscapes, ruby crystal, zinc mining, different species of birds ruby valley hikes is very popular.
+In addition, Tourists can see different wild animals such as barking deer, Ghoral, Thar, Red pandas, Tiger, Bear, snow leopard, wolf, various kinds of monkeys, and musk deer.

 Furthermore, trek to Ruby Valley, you can pass twin cascades Ganga and Jamuna which makes your spirit delight.
-March to May are the best months to discover this route as the trail has colorful rhododendron and other nice blooming flowers.
+March to May are the best months to visit ruby valley route because the trail has colorful rhododendron and other nice blooming flowers.

-Ruby Valley is also a part of Ganesh Mountain and treks over Pangsang la pass offers an excellent view of brilliant landscapes and farm terraces.
-As you trek to ruby valley, you can experience the best passing through several villages of diverse ethnic people including Tamang, Chhetri, Gurung and observe their culture and lifestyles.
+Gorgeous Ruby valley is also a part of Ganesh Mountain.
+And treks over Pangsang la pass offers an excellent view of brilliant landscapes and farm terraces.
+As you trek to ruby valley, you can experience passing through several villages of diverse ethnic people including Tamang, Chhetri, Gurung, and observe their culture and lifestyles.

-As Ruby valley treks are new published trek route there are still no lodges, not basic infrastructure, so you stay overnights either in normal houses or in Tented accommodation.
+As Ruby valley treks are a new published trek route there are still no lodges, no basic infrastructure.
+So you can stay overnights either in a basic homestay or in Tented accommodation.

 Ruby valley trek itinerary detail

-All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last minute questions answered.
+All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last-minute questions answered.
 After lunch, we explore this medieval capital city Kathmandu.
-We visit Boudhanath, also known as Little Tibet.
-Then we visit Pashupatinath, holy temple of Hindu where the cremation takes place by the holy river Bagmati.
-Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
-And transfer to hotel.
+Visit Boudhanath (a Little Tibet), visit Pashupatinath, holy temple of Hindu where the cremation takes place by the holy river Bagmati.
+Later we visit Kathmandu Durbar Square and Syambhunath Stupa and transfer to the hotel.

-Taking local bus early in the morning or a private four-wheel drive journey from Kathmandu reaches Shyabru Besi, gateway to the Langtang Valley at the confluence of the Bhote Kosi and Langtang Rivers.
-Mesmerizing scenic driving and passing through Trisuli Bazaar, Ramche Gaon and Dhunche Bazaar make you full of fun driving.
-Narrow and bit adventurous rough road but amazing landscape along the way driving will make you good start day drive of the trek.
+Taking a local bus early in the morning or a private four-wheel-drive journey from Kathmandu reaches Shyabru Besi, a gateway to the Langtang Valley at the confluence of the Bhote Kosi and Langtang Rivers.
+Fascinating with scenic overland drive through Trisuli Bazaar, Ramche Gaon, and Dhunche Bazaar, make you full of fun driving.
+Narrow and a bit adventurous rough road but amazing landscape along the way driving will make you a good start day drive of the trek.

-The trail ascends through pine and rhododendron forest to a lunch point of Yuri Kharka before continuing to Khurphu Bhanjyang and then dropping down to the Somdang River, border between Rasuwa and Dhading districts.
+The trail ascends through pine and rhododendron forest to a lunch point of Yuri Kharka before continuing to Khurphu Bhanjyang and then dropping down to the Somdang River, a border between Rasuwa and Dhading districts.
 A sprawling mining compound, no longer functioning but seem locals appealing government to revive it, lies a few hours to the north upriver.
-The hike passes through a scenic valley featuring the 200 m Chukarma Waterfall.
-The former mine leaves a lot be explored and is the site of a 1.4 km tunnel bored into the mountain to extract zinc, copper, tin, crystal and even highly-prized rubies.
+In addition, the hike passes through a scenic valley featuring the 200 m Chukarma Waterfall.
+The former mine leaves a lot be explored and is the site of a 1.4 km tunnel bored into the mountain to extract zinc, copper, tin, crystal, and even highly-prized rubies.

 This day, you hike to Lari mine Company.
-We may enjoy the view of Paldor peak and other Mountain View and overnight at same place.
+We may enjoy the Paldor peak view and other mountains.

 escend to cross Adhi Khola on a box bridge and ascend to Shertung and Chalish villages, regally overlooking the fertile river valley and abundant fields.
 The name Shertung means ‘place of gold’.
 According to a legend, two brothers in search of gold were led here by a dream and thus the settlement was born.
 Tamang is rich in their own tradition to perform the visitors jhankri or shaman dance, ghode or horse dance, said to have been brought from Tibetan culture long ago.

-Jhankri (shaman) activity is robust in this territory with the worship of natural forces and indigenous local deities interwoven with Hindu and Buddhist practices.
-Holy Chyamra dandd, Fyanchyat monastery, and Sajyat are the best attraction here.
-Spectacular Mountain View of Lapsang Karpo, Ganesh Himal (Yangri) as well as Ganesh II and III can be seen from this village.
+Jhankri (shaman) activity is robust in this territory with the worship of natural forces and native local deities interwoven with Hindu and Buddhist practices.
+Holy Chyamra danda, Fyanchyat monastery, and Sajyat are the best attraction here.
+Spectacular Mountain View of Lapsang Karpo, Ganesh Himal (Yangri) as well as Ganesh II and III are possible to view.

 Roughly walking of 30 minutes, you will reach Mani Danda.
-This hill station offers an excellent view of Ganesh Himal ranges.
-Trek continued passing Deul danda, Gobre village (hilly walking slow walking is recommended with your guide and porter), Chhap danda and Bandari Bhir where rock climbing possibility has been seen.
-After lunch trek continues to Lishne jungle, cross a suspension bridge, passing through Chhapchyat village you finally get to Jharlang village (Ungul).
-One of the best and panoramic mountain Viewpoint of the area.
+This hill station offers an excellent view of the Ganesh Himal ranges.
+Trek continued passing Deul danda, Gobre village, Chhap danda, and Bandari Bhir where rock climbing possibility has been seen.
+After lunch trek continues to Lishne jungle, cross a suspension bridge, passing through Chhapchyat village you finally get to Jharlang village (Ungol).
+One of the best and panoramic mountain Viewpoint in the area.
 This is Tamang village and belongs to nearly 200 houses.

 First part of the trek, we walk roughly about 2 hours downhill to Jharlang Phedi passing paddy terraces with beautiful landscapes.
-Passing through suspension bridges of Ankhu khola and Chyamchyat as well as Ri village other side of the river finally reach at Darkha gaon.
-This village is mix culture village of Brahmin people and Tamang as well as Dalit.
+Passing through suspension bridges of Ankhu khola and Chyamchyat as well as Ri village another side of the river finally reaches Darkha gaon.
+Typical Darkha gaon has a mix of Brahmin, Tamang and Dalit culture.